Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise

 \section{Introduction}

-The objective of optimal control \cite{doi:https://doi.org/10.1002/9781118122631.ch2} is to determine the optimal control inputs and state trajectories for a dynamic system over a specified time horizon that minimize or maximize a pre-defined objective function.
-And many real-world applications involve significant uncertainties \cite{SANJARI2020118525,8630643}, such as measurement noise, inaccurate dynamics models, and environmental disturbances.
-To address these sources of uncertainty, two popular control techniques have been developed: stochastic control \cite{MESBAH2018107,doi:10.1137/140979940,10.5555/2031490,https://doi.org/10.1201/9781315221656,li2017optimal,chen2016relation} and robust control \cite{lee2017gp,wang2015approximate,ornelas2017optimal,bhattacharyya2018linear,zhang2016event}.
-Stochastic control methods incorporate probabilistic models of uncertainty into the control design process.
-In other words, the underlying distribution of the uncertainty must be known in order for the control design to be effective.
-Robust control methods provide robustness to a wide range of uncertainties by considering worst-case scenarios.
-Both approaches provide practical solutions for controlling dynamic systems in the presence of uncertainty.
-However, problems exist.
-For stochastic control, the probability distribution of uncertainty may not always be available or may be difficult to determine in real-world applications.
-On the other hand, for robust control, considering worst-case scenarios can sometimes lead to overly conservative control designs that are not necessary for the specific problem at hand.
-This can lead to sub-optimal performance or even infeasibility in some cases.
+The objective of optimal control \cite{doi:https://doi.org/10.1002/9781118122631.ch2} is to determine the optimal control inputs and state trajectories for a dynamical system that minimize or maximize a pre-defined objective.
+Most real-world systems are subject to uncertainties \cite{SANJARI2020118525, liu2024towards, liu2024adaptive, liu2025aukt} and robustness concerns \cite{liu2025caml, liu2025imrl, liu2025mmcd}, stemming from factors such as measurement noise, inaccurate dynamics models, and environmental disturbances.
+To address these challenges, two prominent approaches have been developed: stochastic control \cite{MESBAH2018107, doi:10.1137/140979940} and robust control \cite{lee2017gp, wang2015approximate}.
+Stochastic control incorporates probabilistic models of uncertainty into the control design process.
+The underlying distribution of the uncertainty must be known in order for the control design to be effective.
+Robust control provides robustness to a wide range of uncertainties by considering worst-case scenarios.
+Both approaches provide practical solutions for controlling dynamical systems in the presence of uncertainty.
+However, both approaches have limitations.
+For stochastic control, the probability distribution of uncertainty may not always be available or may be difficult to determine.
+For robust control, considering worst-case scenarios can sometimes lead to overly conservative control designs that are not necessary and even sub-optimal.